glennfawcett/cockroachdb_troubleshooting/issues/ingest_jsonb/ingest_json_performance.md

 # INSERT Performance with JSONB and Indexes

-Recently, I was working with a customer trying to optimize performance when ingesting JSONB data.
-The table that contains the JSON data needed to be queried based on values in the JSON column.
-CockroachDB has the abilitiy to use [inverted](https://www.cockroachlabs.com/docs/stable/inverted-indexes.html) indexes to query based on fields in the JSON.
+Recently, I was working with a customer to optimize performance when ingesting JSONB data.
+The table containing JSON data needed to be queried based on values in the JSON column.
+CockroachDB has the ability to use [inverted](https://www.cockroachlabs.com/docs/stable/inverted-indexes.html) indexes to query based on JSON predicates.

-While inverted indexes work great for _unknown_ JSON fields, you can get better performance using [computed](https://www.cockroachlabs.com/docs/stable/jsonb.html#create-a-table-with-a-jsonb-column-and-a-computed-column) columns and creating a traditional index on the computed column.
+While inverted indexes work great for _unknown_ JSON fields, better performance can be obtained using [computed](https://www.cockroachlabs.com/docs/stable/jsonb.html#create-a-table-with-a-jsonb-column-and-a-computed-column) columns and creating a traditional index on the computed column.
 Previously, I wrote a blog regarding [demystifiying](https://glennfawcett.wpcomstaging.com/2020/02/11/demystifying-json-with-cockroachdb-import-index-and-computed-columns/) JSON performance from a query point of view that has details on the performance gains possible.

-Regardless, the performance of `INSERT` was to tables with JSONB and `INVERTED` indexes needed to be characterized to size the system for the desired rate.
+Regardless, the performance of `INSERT` to tables with JSONB and `INVERTED` indexes needed to be sized for the system for a desired ingest rate.

 ## Results Highlights

 I created three versions of the table with the following attributes:

-- Baseline with no secondary indexes
+- Baseline :: Table with no secondary indexes
-- Table with one secondary `INVERTED` index on JSON column
+- Inverted index :: Table with one secondary `INVERTED` index on JSON column
-- Table with 5 standard indexes on computed columns of the JSON values
+- Computed /w 5 standard :: Table with 5 standard indexes on computed columns of the JSON values

-As you can see all three of these tables was able to keep up with the desired `INSERT` rate of 60 QPS.
+As you can see all three of these tables were able to keep up with the desired `INSERT` rate of 60 QPS.

 ![](images/QPS_JSON_ingest_2021_10_27.png)

-By looking at CPU, you can see that some methods are more expensive in terms of resources.
+By looking at CPU, some methods are more expensive in terms of resources.

 ![](images/CPU_JSON_ingest_2021_10_27.png)

-So, as with any indexing scheme, there is an accociated cost that must be paid up-front in-order to achive the best performance during retrivial.
+With any indexing scheme there is an associated cost that must be paid up-front in-order to achieve the best performance during retrieval.
 Notice that even with 5 indexes on computed columns it is not as expensive as indexing the entire JSON.
-This is good news as the ingest and retreival cost is much less using this method for _known_ values in the JSON.
+This is good news as the ingest and retrieval cost is less using this method for _known_ values in the JSON.

 ## Test Details

 The test table and [ingest_json.py](ingest_json.py) script are described below.
-This script creates an string of values to be inserted by the script.
+This script creates a string of values to be inserted.
 The JSON object is created with 10 embedded variables `k0 -> k9`.
 For the test with the computed columns, 5 of these values are indexed.

 Please feel free to experiment with this in your environment and adjust as needed.